-APPA (“Adaptive Psychological Profiling Application”) is a powerful tool specially designed to assess children’s resilience using digital technology that taps into the minds of children and young adults.
+APPA (“Adaptive Psychological Profiling Application”) is a powerful tool specially designed to assess children and youth resilience using digital technology that taps into the minds of young people.

-Child Centric – First and foremost, APPA puts the young person at the heart of the solution by removing any adult involvement in the assessment process.
-In short, it provides a more accurate, objective assessment and resilience report that the young person is more likely to engage with since it is self-generated.
-The Report provides insight into the key issues of their person strengths, the risks they face in their environment and the mechanisms available to them mitigating for these risks.
+Children and Youth Centred – First and foremost, APPA puts young people at the heart of the solution by removing any adult involvement in the assessment process.
+In short, it provides a more accurate and objective assessment and feedback that young people are more likely to engage with since it is self-generated.
+APPA provides insights into the key issues of young peoples’ strengths, the risks they face in their environment and the mechanisms available to them mitigating for these risks.

 - Parent/Child Relationship